exercism/r/exercises/concept/annalyns-infiltration/.docs/introduction.md

 ## Boolean Operators

-There are six Boolean operators in R, but only three are relevant at this stage of the syllabus.
+There are five Boolean operators in R, but only three are relevant at this stage of the syllabus.
+The other two will be important when working with vectors, covered in several later Concepts.

 `&&` is Boolean "and".
 It evaluates to `TRUE` if the expressions on *both* sides of `&&` are `TRUE`.